began making raids along the South coast of England.

 Battle of Meretum

 Aethelred, supported by his brother Alfred, fought the Vikings.
 The battle was inconclusive and both sides withdrew.
-Aethelred had been badly injured in the battle.
+Aethelred was badly injured in the battle.

 871 (23rd April)

 Aethelred died from injuries sustained in the Battle of Meretum.
 He was succeeded by his younger brother, Alfred because his sons were considered too young to succeed.